Outdoor Event - Space Reservation Form

 - Academic Mall: Academic Mall includes the grassy area between Bellarmine Chapel and Herald Ave/Dana.

-- Xavier Yard: Xavier Yard includes the North Yard (grassy area between Gallagher Student Center and Husman Hall), South Yard (grassy area in front of Hoff Dining Commons), and Upper Yard (Fenwick Place Rooftop).
+- Xavier Yard: Xavier Yard includes the North Yard (area between Gallagher Student Center and Husman Hall), South Yard (grassy area in front of Hoff Dining Commons), and Upper Yard (Fenwick Place Rooftop).

 The Office of Student Involvement manages reservations for the outdoor venues administered by this policy.
 Use of the space for events without a reservation will not be allowed.
 Xavier University offices, departments and recognized student organizations may reserve these spaces free of charge on a first come, first served basis using the online reservation form.

-External groups may use these venues free of charge if sponsored by a recognized Xavier University office or organization; otherwise a fee of $50 per hour up to a maximum of $400 will be assessed.
+Third parties may use these venues free of charge if sponsored by a recognized Xavier University office or organization; otherwise a fee of $50 per hour up to a maximum of $400 will be assessed.
 The Senior Director for Student Affairs will screen reservation requests.
-External groups must have a signed agreement for services and a certificate of insurance listing Xavier University as additional insured.
+Third parties must complete the University’s Standard Facility Use Agreement and comply with any necessary insurance requirements, often including a certificate of insurance listing Xavier University as additional insured.
 Insurance requirements may be waived at the discretion of Risk Management.
 For details, visit Xavier’s Risk Management and Insurance website at www.xavier.edu/insurance.

 Reservation confirmations will be emailed following verification that the space is available.
 The Office of Student Involvement reserves the right to change and/or cancel a reservation at any time.
 For questions regarding this policy and the reservation procedure, contact the Office of Student Involvement at (513) 745-3004 or email@example.com.